Area codes 514, 438, and 263: History

 The 1998 split was intended as a long-term solution to a shortage of available numbers in Canada's second-largest toll-free calling zone.
 However, within less than a decade, 514 was close to exhaustion because of the proliferation of computer, pager, and cell phone technologies.
 The problem was exacerbated by Canada's inefficient system of number allocation.
 Unlike the United States, Canada does not use number pooling as a relief measure.
 Every competing carrier is assigned blocks of 10,000 telephone numbers, which correspond to a single central office prefix, in every rate centre in which it plans to offer service.
 Once a telephone number is allocated to a carrier and rate centre, it cannot be reused elsewhere, even when a rate centre has more than enough numbers to serve it.
 That resulted in thousands of wasted telephone numbers.
-Many larger cities have multiple rate centres, which have never been amalgamated.
-Montreal is an exception since it is Canada's second-largest rate centre.
+Many larger cities, especially "megacities" created late in the 20th century, are split between multiple rate centres which have never been amalgamated.
+Montreal is an exception; most of the suburban exchanges on the Island of Montreal were merged into the Montreal exchange with the 2002 creation of the "megacity" of Montreal.
+Long before then, it was Canada's second-largest rate centre.

-The number allocation problem was not as severe in Montreal as in other areas of Canada since numbers tend to be used up fairly quickly.
-However, numbers from the suburban areas to Montreal could not be reassigned, and it became apparent that the area needed another area code.
+The number allocation problem was not as severe in Montreal as in other areas of Canada.
+Due to Montreal's growth, numbers tended to be used up fairly quickly.
+However, it was not possible to assign numbers from the smaller suburban rate centres to Montreal.
+It became apparent that the area needed another area code.
 On November 4, 2006, numbering plan area 514 was overlaid with area code 438, which required ten-digit dialing for all subscribers in the Montreal area, even for local calls.
 By then, overlays had become the preferred relief measure in Canada, as they affect existing subscribers the least and provide a workaround for the number allocation problem.
 No area codes have been split in Canada since 1999.

-The number allocation problem is still unaddressed, but under current projections, Montreal will not need another area code until 2023.
-Despite Montreal's continued growth, 514/438 is nowhere near exhaustion.

 Area code 438 was considered for overlaying 450 as well, but a later decision determined instead that 579 would be the overlay code.

-As of February 2017, area code 263 is reserved for a third area code in the region and is now in use since October 22, 2022.
+In February 2017, area code 263 was reserved as the third area code in the region, and was placed in service on October 22, 2022.
+This effectively allocated 23.4 million numbers to a service area of roughly two million people.